- Land cover maps

 - Add-on options with advanced analytics coming soon

 The GeoService Silvisense from Science [&] Technology AS provides a detailed insight into the land cover of a selected area.
-The basic version of Silvisense, the land cover map, delineates 5 vegetation classes, water bodies, bare soil and infrastructure.
+The basic version of Silvisense, the land cover map, delineates forests, water bodies, bare soil / low vegetation and infrastructure.
 Additional information on forest health will come soon.

 Subscribe to the service and get a one time map or retrieve up to biweekly updates for your area of interest.
 If you like to get more information on the upcoming add-on for forest health analysis, contact us or check the option in your subscription.